SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

    The NavBar component renders a simple navigation bar with a title.
 It helps maintain a consistent UI by ensuring the navbar is visible across the application, except on the login page.

 * #### UserContext Component in (`UserContext.tsx`):
    This component hold information about a user.
 This setup allows other components to access user information by subscribing to `UserContext`.

 * #### Login Component in (`modules/GeneralPages/Login.tsx`):
    This component provides a login interface for users, allowing them to input their credentials (username and password) and submit them to log into the application.

 * #### Home Component in (`modules/GeneralPages/Home.tsx`):
    This component serves as a welcome page for users after they log in to have access to their modules.

-* #### Urban Planner Component in (`modules/UrbanPlanner/UrbanPlanner.tsx`):
+* #### Urban Planner Dashboard Component in (`modules/UrbanPlanner/UrbanPlannerDashboard.tsx`):
    This component provides urban planner module to intract with the application.

+* #### Add Document Form Component in (`modules/UrbanPlanner/AddDocumentForm/AddDocumentForm.tsx`):
+   This component provides a comprehensive form interface that enables users to input and submit details for adding a new document to the system.
+It uses several subcomponents to handle different sections of the form and manages state for error handling and form validation.

+* #### Date Selection Component in (`modules/UrbanPlanner/AddDocumentForm/DateSelection.tsx`):
+   This component is used for selecting a date within a form.
+It allows users to choose a date for the `issuance date` field of a document and automatically updates the parent component’s document state with the selected date.

+* #### Document Details Component in (`modules/UrbanPlanner/AddDocumentForm/DocumentDetails.tsx`):
+   This component provides input fields for entering a document's title and description.
+It manages these fields locally and updates the parent component's document state with each change.

+* #### Language Selection Component in (`modules/UrbanPlanner/AddDocumentForm/LanguageSelection.tsx`):
+   This component allows users to select a language (either English or Swedish) for a document.
+It manages the state of the selected language.

+* #### Node Type Component in (`modules/UrbanPlanner/AddDocumentForm/NodeType.tsx`):
+   This component that allows users to select a document type from a dropdown menu.
+It manages the state of the selected document type.

+* ####  Page Selection Component in (`modules/UrbanPlanner/AddDocumentForm/PageSelection.tsx`):
+   This component is designed to allow users to specify the number of pages for a document.
+It manages the state of the pages input.

+* ####  Scale Selection Component in (`modules/UrbanPlanner/AddDocumentForm/ScaleSelection.tsx`):
+   This component is designed to allow users to select the scale of a document and conditionally input additional details based on their selection.
+* ####  Stakeholder Selection Component in (`modules/UrbanPlanner/AddDocumentForm/StakeholderSelection.tsx`):
+   This component allows users to select multiple stakeholders from a predefined list.

+* ####   Georeference Selection Component in (`modules/UrbanPlanner/AddDocumentForm/GeoreferenceSelection.tsx`):
+   This component allows users to input geographical coordinates (latitude and longitude) and integrates this data into a document object